Azure/Industrial-IoT/docs/opc-publisher/readme.md

 #### Calling the Direct Methods API

-IoT Edge Hub Development simulator can be used to deploy other modules side by side with OPC Publisher which can then invoke OPC Publisher [direct methods](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods).
+IoT Edge Hub Development simulator can be used to deploy other modules side by side with OPC Publisher which can then invoke OPC Publisher [direct methods](https://learn.microsoft.com/azure/iot-hub/iot-hub-devguide-direct-methods).
 The API Payload is described in the [API](./api.md) and [configuration](./directmethods.md) documentation.
-While the API documentation is based on the OPC Publisher [openapi.json](openapi.json?raw=1) (Swagger), the direct method API uses the same [definitions](./definitions.md) for requests and respones.
+While the API documentation is based on the OPC Publisher [openapi.json](openapi.json?raw=1) (Swagger), the direct method API uses the same [definitions](./definitions.md) for requests and responses.

 The operation name in the the Open API JSON which is also the heading of the individual entry in the API documentation (e.g., [AddOrUpdateEndpoint](./api.md#addorupdateendpoints) or [GetConfiguredEndpoints](./api.md#getconfiguredendpoints)) is the direct method name that must be placed into the IoT Edge / IoT Hub method call.
 You can try this using the `az iot hub invoke-module-method` command, e.g.,